324D/helloWorld/README.md

 you could be me
 but you don't want to me
-although i wouldn't mind being you as it is i will have to be but you can be any you you want to be
+although i wouldn't mind being you as it is i will have to be me but you can be any you you want to be